Banino: Population and location

-Banino is a vibrant and rapidly expanding village within the Żukowo Commune.
+Banino is a village within the Żukowo Commune.
 As one of the eighteen administrative units in the commune, Banino covers an area of 779.91 hectares out of the total 15,927 hectares of the Żukowo Commune.
 The community is home to 942 residents, as of May 22, 2000, contributing to the overall population of 20,206 within the commune.

 Situated along the eastern border of the Kartuzy County, Banino is close to the Strzelniczka River, which shapes the village's eastern boundary.
 To the north lies Borowiec.
 Banino stands just a short distance from the Tricity area and its modern infrastructure.
 A network of transportation options, including the ZKM buses connecting Gdańsk, Wrzeszcz, and Banino, as well as PKS buses linking Kartuzy, Gdańsk, and Wrzeszcz, ensure convenient travel.
 The village is alsolocated near the PKP railway line connecting Gdynia and Kościerzyna, and the International Airport in Rębiechowo is a mere 6 kilometers away.